Grande Prairie: Crime rate

-Until recently (including 2015), Grande Prairie topped the list for the national average for the Crime Severity Index, but in the 2016 report published by Maclean's, the city was in 12th place.
+Until 2015, Grande Prairie topped the list for the national average for the Crime Severity Index, but by 2016 a report published by Maclean's, stated that the city had dropped to 12th place.

 The Crime Severity Index was 150 per 100,000 people, compared to the national average of 70.96.
 Grande Prairie was 13th on the Violent Crime Severity Index with 139 per 100,000 people versus a 75.25 average for all municipalities included in the report.

 Economy

 Grande Prairie possesses a diversified economy.
 Major industries include oil and gas, agriculture, forestry, and food services.

 Agriculture was the first economic mainstay of Grande Prairie since settlement began in the early 20th century.
 It remains part of the local economy today.
 A variety of crops such as barley, wheat, canola, and oats are grown in the area.
 Livestock such as cattle and buffalo (bison) are also raised in the area.
 Despite being north of the 55th parallel, the climate is mild enough to allow for farming on a large scale to prosper.
 Longer daylight hours during the summer at this latitude aid in crop production.
 The Peace Country is the northernmost major farming region in North America.
 Land within the region is still being cleared for new farmland.

 Although some oil and gas drilling has been ongoing in the area since the 1950s, oil and gas exploration did not begin to occur on a large scale until the late 1970s.
 It was in the mid to late-1970s that the Elmworth gas field was discovered and developed, causing the city to grow rapidly until the oil boom ended in 1981.
 Today Grande Prairie's location atop both the Montney and Duvernay geological formations have seen local extraction activities focused on natural-gas condensate and shale gas.
 As a result of this focus the region has maintained relatively high levels of activity when compared to areas where conventional resources, shallow gas or heavy oil are the primary resources.

 Forestry is a major part of Grande Prairie's economy, for large tracts of forest lie to the south in the foothills of the Canadian Rockies.
 International Paper (formerly Weyerhaeuser Canada) kraft pulp mill, opened in 1972 by Procter & Gamble, is one of Grande Prairie's largest employers.
 Canfor runs a sawmill and lumber yard operation on the west side of the city.
 Norbord (formerly Ainsworth) oriented strand board plant opened in late 1995.

 Grande Prairie serves as the economic and transportation hub for a trading area of nearly 290,000 people.
 Grande Prairie is also on the CANAMEX trade route linking Canada, the United States, and Mexico.